LGBTQ rights in Togo

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Togo face legal challenges not experienced by non-LGBTQ residents.
 Both male and female forms of same-sex sexual activity are illegal in Togo, with no legal recognition for same-sex marriage or adoption rights.

-Law regarding same-sex sexual activity
+Laws criminalizing LGBTQ conduct

 While it was the German Empire protectorate Togoland, same-sex sexual activity was made illegal in 1884.
 The German Empire lost control of Togoland in 1916.

-Same-sex sexual activity is illegal in present-day Togo via the Penal Code of 13 August 1980, with a penalty of one to three years imprisonment and a fine of 100,000 to 500,000 CFA francs.
+Same-sex sexual activity continued to be illegal in Togo via the Penal Code of 13 August 1980, with a penalty of one to three years imprisonment and a fine of 100,000 to 500,000 CFA francs.
+In 2015, a new Penal Code was adopted.
+Instead of using the phrase "crimes against nature", same-sex intimacy was mentioned with the more direct phrasing saying "indecent or unnatural act committed with a person of the same sex."
+The prison sentence duration remained the same, but Article 393 increased the fine to one to three million CFA francs.

-Adoption of children
+LGBTQ advocacy has been criminalized with spoken words, writing, or images perceived as violating public decency being criminalized in Article 392 of the Penal Code.
+LGBTQ organizations are allowed to register as health organizations, but not as LGBTQ advocacy organizations.

+Enforcement

+There have been several cases of arbitrary arrests of LGBTQ citizens.
+Seemingly neutral laws such as loitering and immorality laws have been disproportionately used against LGBTQ people.
+A transgender person was arrested in March 2018 for supposed cross-dressing despite there being no law explicitly against it.
+In January 2021, a gay man escaping an ambush was arrested and suspected of committing theft.
+After explaining the situation, he and his partner were imprisoned until the LGBTQ organization Afrique Arc-En-Ciel paid for their release.
+In 2023, Bobo Períta, a TikTok influencer known for cross-dressing, was arrested for violating public decency.
+He was convicted on June 1 that year and was sentenced to a civil prison in Lomé.

+Recognition of LGBTQ people and families

+There is no legal way to change one's gender on government documents.
 According to a website of the French government, single and married people are eligible to adopt children.
 The website does not say whether LGBTQ people are disqualified.